Need to know your processes to get most important risks

 - You can also start from some process-map templates or reference process model for your industry

-Step 1: Create an overview of all processes in your organization
+Step 1: Create a list of your key processes

-- Start with your core processes that create value for your customers
+- Core Processes First: Start with processes that create value for your customers.
+These are typically your core processes.

-Process and organizational risks are typically problems arising from poor or non-observed work procedures, processes and activities
+Process and organizational risks typically arise from poor or non-observed work procedures, processes, and activities.

-- Basically any process may harbor some risk due to human error, bad intent, technical failure, or any number of other causes.
+- Essentially, any process may harbor some risk due to human error, bad intent, technical failure, or other causes.

-- Examples of typical process risks are an incorrectly posted invoice or a worker's wrong procedure when starting the machine
+- Examples of typical process risks include incorrectly posted invoices or improper procedures when starting machinery.

-- Carefully analyze each process and identify and assign potential risks to it
+- Carefully analyze each process to identify and assign potential risks.

-- At the end of this step, you will get a list of all the possible risks that you have found through the process analysis
+- By the end of this step, you will have a comprehensive list of all possible risks identified through your process analysis.

 You need to prioritize your list of risks.
 You can't solve everything at once.
 For each risk, evaluate its impact and probability.